Star Fairies: Tonka toys and Star Fairy dolls

 In the early 1980s Tonka Toys manufactured an unusual line of dolls called the Star Fairies the series consisted of six dolls.
 All dolls were marked on the back of their heads Hornby (c) 1983.
 They stood about 61/2" tall.
 They had swivel heads; fully moveable arms/legs with a twist waist, the legs were also bendable.
 They had pointed elfish ears and pixie faces.
 Each fairy came with her own purple brush, a silver star wand and a white base (so each could stand upright).
 The wings were made of a fabric and placed over a flexible plastic white cut-out frame.
 These fairies were said to make your wishes come true.
 All boxes for dolls had the Item # 7700;

 Princess Sparkle was a blonde with blue eyes.
 She wore a pale pink gown, silver crown and had pale pink wings.

 Whisper had dark brown hair with brown eyes.
 She wore a lavender gown and had matching lavender wings.

 Spice had dark red hair with green eyes.
 She wore a short golden yellow dress and had dark yellow wings.

-True Love had platinum blonde hair with brown eyes.
+True Love had light brown hair with brown eyes.
 She wore a short white dress with magenta and pale blue wings.

 Night Song had straight dark brown hair with brown eyes and a brown flesh tone.
 She wore a pale blue and white dress with matching blue wings.

 Jazz had straight blonde hair with blue eyes.
 She had an interesting pink and wine outfit with harem-like sheer pants with matching wine and pink wings.

 A special deluxe edition Royal Princess Sparkle was made too.
 She had special holographic wings encased in plastic and came with a special star wand that would allow you to look thru it to see the lovely multi-rainbow colors trapped in her wings.
 This version of the Princess Sparkle had a more elaborately designed outfit in purple, white and silver.
 Her crown also was different from the one on the standard version doll.
 She also came with a brush and white base.
 Item number for this special edition doll was #7701.

 Some of the other accessories that came with these dolls were;